 A higher internal height creates a more airy environment and reduces feelings of claustrophobia.
 This is especially important during times of bad weather and when we’re not physically traveling.
 Instead of renting apartments and Airbnbs, we were able to wait out the bad periods (and save money) in cheaper campsites.

-However with the Ford ‘Ecoboost’ engine, which combines a turbocharger with direct fuel injection, we feel the power differences between our Ford Transit gas engine and the Sprinter’s diesel are minimal.
+The Ford Transit may not have the power of a V8 engine that the older work vans come with or of the Sprinter’s diesel engine, but by upgrading to Ford’s Ecoboost engine, which combines a turbocharger with direct fuel injection, we feel the power differences between our Ford Transit gas engine and the Sprinter’s diesel are minimal.

 We’ve driven through some really steep and bumpy terrain on National Forest land in the US and all throughout Mexico without any problems.
 Zero.